Trust1Team/keycloak-ocra-authenticator/README.md

 * Click on Register and select 'Mobile Number' to add the Required Action to the REALM.
 * Make sure that for the 'Mobile Number' both the 'Enabled' and 'Default Action' check boxes are checked.

+# Additional tips
+Run a docker jboss/keycloak:

+`docker run --name keycloak -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=test -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak`

+The jboss/keycloak is a centos:7, if you want to login as root using docker (use user ID=0) and attach your terminal (in order to deploy the ear)

+`$ docker exec -u 0 -it keycloak bash`

 [Trust1Team-url]: http://trust1team.com
 [Trust1Connector-url]: http://www.trust1connector.com